AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

     \nonumber
 \end{align}

-These two values are \textbf{not} equal (or comparable), and nothing we've said implies that they should be equal.
+These two values are \textbf{not} equal (or comparable), and nothing we've said implies that they should be!
 On the one hand, we have a ratio of the value of block creation; and on the other, we have something like *relative block frequencies.*
 But they have the same units!
 What's going on?